defra-design/prn-design-history/app/posts/2023-07-14-manage-a-prn-iterations-2.md

 Multiple users initially confused this screen with the registered/accredited site at which the waste was received

-Changed to ‘Where did the waste come from’
+Changed to ‘Where did the waste come from’ but then deleted as it is not needed

 PRNs -